ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-04-aws-sysops-opsworks.md

 ---
 {% include JB/setup %}

-Opsworks is [Chef](https://www.chef.io/chef/) a popular devops tool used by Amazon - which makes sense because Chef is based in Seattle.
+Opsworks is [Chef](https://www.chef.io/chef/) a popular devops tool used by Amazon - which makes sense because Chef & Amazon are both based in Seattle.
 Opsworks enable you to automate, monitor and maintain deployments.

 Currently you can choose from a Chef 12 or Chef 11 Stack.